Fail-Fast-V0/klipper-prusa-mk3s/README.md

-# UNREALEASED DO NOT USE YET
+# UNTESTED - MAY NEED ADDITIONAL CONFIGURATION OR MODIFICATION - USE AT YOUR OWN RISK

 # Kliper on Prusa MK3s
 Structured Klipper config for Prusa MK3s/MK3s+ 3D printer, inspired by https://github.com/Rat-OS/RatOS-configuration